fmarotta/kaobook/README.md

-# kaobook
+# kaobook-mb

-A LaTeX class for books, reports or theses.
+A private derivative of https://github.com/fmarotta/kaobook.
+See [lastenheft/](lastenheft/).

 ## Acknowledgements